changgun-lee/claudecode-commands/jira/work.md

 1. Fetches the specified Jira issue using Atlassian MCP
 2. Analyzes the issue summary and description
 3. Makes necessary code modifications based on the issue content
-4. Creates a git commit with format: "ISSUE-123 issue summary"

 ## Implementation